iambotHQ/elastik-nearest-neighbors-extended/README.md

 ## Changes

-This fork builds on SthPhoenix's fork and aims to remove the need to manually provide vector sample for `_akn_create` endpoint, while removing some unnecessary complexities and generally heightening code quality.
+This fork builds on SthPhoenix's fork and aims to remove the need to manually provide vector sample for `_akn_create` endpoint, while removing some unnecessary complexities and generally hightening code quality.

 ***
 _SthPhoenix's readme_